Hinaser/xspy/README.md

 ### `Response`

-Properties of `Response` object can be edited in response handler.
+Properties of `Response` object can be edited in response listener.
 Some properties are only available for specific `ajaxType`.

 - `ajaxType`: string - "xhr" or "fetch".
 Indicating whether response is for `fetch().then(res => ...)` or `xhr`.